gutkedu/aws-edge-url-shortner/README.md

 1. Clone the repository

-2. Check if you have SAM CLI and AWS CLI

-3. Deploy using SAM (Serverless Application Model)
+2. Deploy using SAM (Serverless Application Model)
    ```bash
    sam build
    sam deploy --profile default # Change with your aws profile
    ```

-4. Update frontend app.js with the api gateway endpoint
+3. Update frontend app.js with the api gateway endpoint
    ```javascript
    const API_URL = 'https://your-api-id.execute-api.your-region.amazonaws.com/Prod';
    ```

-5. Use the script to deploy the frontend assets, but first update the script with your s3 name and aws profile
+4. Use the script to deploy the frontend assets, but first update the script with your s3 name and aws profile
    ```bash
    bash front/scripts/deploy.sh --bucket my-custom-bucket --profile my-aws-profile
    ```

-6. Access your URL shortener at the CloudFront URL provided in the deployment outputs
+5. Access your URL shortener at the CloudFront URL provided in the deployment outputs

-7. If you need to invalidate the cloudfront data (for example, after updating the frontend assets), you can use the following command:
+6. If you need to invalidate the cloudfront data (for example, after updating the frontend assets), you can use the following command:
 ```bash
 aws cloudfront create-invalidation --distribution-id "$id" --paths "/styles.css" "/index.html" "/app.js" "/*" --profile "$profile"
 # Replace $id with your cloudfront distribution id